برجاء الإنتظار ...

 4.8.1 Adverse Reactions

-The following adverse reactions have been observed with BENLYSTA and are discussed in detail in the Warnings and Precautions section:
+The following serious adverse reactions are described below and in the Warnings and Precautions section:

 · Serious Infections [see Special Warnings and Precautions for use]